-Teachers and lecturers are reminded that there are Understanding Standards packs available on SQA's secure site for the Higher Performance: speaking and listening.
+The majority of centres benefitted from the series of webinars that have been offered by SQA over the past few years and where assessors and internal verifiers had participated in these webinars there was a good level of understanding of the assessment standards.
+Centres are reminded that recordings of these webinars are available on SQA's secure site.
+There are also Understanding Standards packs available on SQA's secure site for the Higher performance: speaking and listening.
 These contain audio and/or video recordings of candidate performances, and detailed commentaries with examples of candidate language.
 The commentaries and examples of language relate directly to the marking instructions.